-We're not responsible to you or anyone else if we lose or destroy any documents when we send them somewhere else to be processed, unless we're negligent.
+We're not responsible to you or anyone else if we lose or destroy any cheques or drafts or other documents when we send them somewhere else to be processed, unless we're negligent.
 However, we'll take reasonable steps to get you a replacement.

-Deposits, withdrawals and payments to or from your account after cut-off times
+Deposits and payments to your account on non-business days